Turks and Caicos All-Inclusive Resorts

 Grand Turk has one small beachfront hotel with an all-inclusive option: the Bohio Dive Resort.
 This resort offers packages for both divers and non-divers.
 Dinner, beverages, and gratuities are not included.

 When deciding which type of resort to stay at, a major consideration should be how you’d like to spend your vacation.
 The daily all-inclusive rates are typically much higher than normal room rates, yet dining and drink expenses add up fast.

-If lounging at the beach or pool and convenient dining sounds like the ideal way to spend most of your vacation, you may be best served with an all-inclusive.
+If lounging at the beach or pool and convenient dining sounds like the ideal way to spend most of your vacation, you may be best served with an all-inclusive property.

-The all-inclusive resorts often have an array of amenities to compliment the unparalleled beaches and marine environment of the Turks and Caicos.
+The all-inclusive resorts often have an array of amenities to complement the unparalleled beaches and marine environment of the Turks and Caicos.

 The list of things to do at Beaches is quite impressive, especially for children.
 There are six swimming pools, a water park with pirate ships, water cannons water slides and a lazy river, live entertainment, and game arcades.
 For grownups, there is the spa and boutique shopping.

 The concierge desk at the resorts are also able to arrange offsite activities, such as golf at the Royal Turks and Caicos Golf Club, horseback riding on the beach, and island tours.

 Club Med provides lessons and support for a great collection of sports both on water and land.
 Their “sports schools” cover many water sports, trapeze, tennis, beach volleyball, football, and fitness.

 The dining options of an all-inclusive are another important consideration, and vary according to each accommodation.
 With 21 restaurants, Beaches Resort leads with the dining and drink options and policies.
 There are no set dinner times, and you may choose any restaurant you’d like.
 There’s no additional charge for premium spirits.
 There’s a wide array of cuisines represented and dining atmospheres.